MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Construction of the tSZ map

-On Fig.~\ref{fullsignal}, the MILCANN map shows that the ANN-filter has significantly removed the foreground contamination, especially near the galactic plane, where synchrotron and free-free contamination have been completely suppressed.
-Similarly, the contamination produced by high latitude galactic cirrus has been filtered out by the ANN.
-On Fig.~\ref{patchsignal}, we also observe that the MILCANN map presents a significantly reduced background, but almost conserves the intensity of bright tSZ pixels.
-However, we stress that the ANN filtering does not conserve the shape of the tSZ sources, as it will modify the intensity of faint tSZ pixels in the outskirts of galaxy clusters.
+Finally, we construct from the input tSZ map a new map (noted MILCANN) filtered and cleaned from the contamination as:

-As shown by \citet{mel12}, tSZ-map based galaxy cluster detection methods suffer from a high level of contamination by spurious detection since it is a priori not possible to disentangle real tSZ emission from biases induced by other astrophysical emission residuals.
-By contrast and due to its significant reduced residual signals, the MILCANN map seens well suited for galaxy cluster detection.
-However, it cannot be used to produced accurate estimation of the flux or the shape of tSZ sources.
+In Figure ~\ref{patchsignal}~and~\ref{patchsignal2}, we display the ANN weight described in Sect.~\ref{ann_sec} and the MILCANN map.
+We observe a clear spatial correlation between the ANN weight and the input tSZ map.
+In Fig.~\ref{fullsignal}, the MILCANN map shows that the ANN weight has significantly removed the foreground contamination, especially near the galactic plane where synchrotron and free-free contamination have been completely suppressed.
+Similarly, the contamination produced by high-latitude galactic dust has been reduced by the ANN-weighting procedure.
+On Figs.~\ref{patchsignal}~and~\ref{patchsignal2}, we also observe that the MILCANN map presents a significantly reduced overall background noise, with the bright tSZ pixels conserved. \\ We observe that redMaPPer clusters previously undetected via their tSZ signal are seen in the MILCANN map (see second row of Fig.~\ref{patchsignal}).
+We also note that the ANN-weighting process allows us to avoid the contamination by spurious CO sources that were present in the PSZ2 catalogue (see bottom row of Fig.~\ref{patchsignal2}).
+In general, Figs.~\ref{patchsignal}~and~\ref{patchsignal2} show that the ANN-weighting process leading to the MILCANN map is a significant improvement for galaxy cluster detection when approaching the tSZ noise limit.
+It allows us to lower the threshold of detection without having a significant amount of spurious sources. \\